bschollnick/QuickBBS/README.md

 1) Creating the thumbnails in the webpage view was significantly impacting the speed, and delaying the rendering of the page
   * v2 resolves this by having the thumbnail view contain the code for the thumbnail creation.

-In addition, I am currently converting the system over to using UUIDs (Universal Unique IDentifier)?
+v2 and v3 use UUIDs (Universal Unique IDentifier) for all objects?
 Why?
 Because it simplifies the code significantly.
 Previously I would have to lookup a file by searching the database by it's FileName, and Pathname.
 Now when the Index Data is created, a UUID is created and assigned to it.
+All content related to that file is mapped using that UUID, both internally and via the web request.

 Any reference to that file, is handled by sending the UUID.

-For example:

 http://www.example.com/albums/catpixs   - Would give gallery listing of the catpixs directory